CAD-Assistant: Tool-Augmented VLLMs as Generic CAD Task Solvers: The proposed CAD-ASSISTANT

 \textbf{Environment}: We utilize the Python interpreter as the primary environment $\mathcal{E}$ for executing the generated action $a_t$ at time $t$.
 Additionally, $\mathcal{E}$ integrates CAD software~\cite{FreeCAD} as a foundational component for AI-assisted CAD applications.
 On each timestep, $t$, the environment provides feedback $e_t$ of the current state of the CAD design.

-\textbf{Tool Set}: The \texttt{CAD-ASSISTANT} utilizes a set $\mathcal{T}~=~{\{\mathcal{T}_i\}}_{i=1}^N$ of $N$ CAD-specific tools, suitable for AI-Assisted CAD.
-These include standard Python libraries, modules of the FreeCAD Python API~\cite{FreeCAD} to interface CAD commands, and other useful CAD-specific tools and Python routines.

-The \texttt{CAD-ASSISTANT} can be formalized as follows: Given a multimodal $x_0$ input user query, on each timestep $t$, the planner $\mathcal{P}$ generates:
+\textbf{Tool Set}: \texttt{CAD-ASSISTANT} utilizes a set $\mathcal{T}~=~{\{\mathcal{T}_i\}}_{i=1}^N$ of $N$ CAD-specific tools, suitable for AI-Assisted CAD.
+These include standard Python libraries, modules of the FreeCAD Python API~\cite{FreeCAD} to interface CAD commands, and other useful CAD-specific tools and Python routines. \texttt{CAD-ASSISTANT} can be formalized as follows: Given a multimodal $x_0$ input user query, on each timestep $t$, the planner $\mathcal{P}$ generates:

 where $p_t$ is the current plan in natural language, and $a_t$ is the current action formulated as Python code.
 Then, the generated action $a_t$ is executed on the framework's environment:

 where $f_t$ is the output of the code execution, and $e_t$ is the new state of the CAD design.
 Note that $f_t$ can include both textual and visual outputs of the execution, \eg list of CAD geometries in \texttt{.json} format or the rendering of the current state of the CAD object.
 Finally, the context is updated as: